Since 1984, the Pinellas Suncoast Transit Authority has provided public bus services for riders throughout the county, including in Clearwater.

 This process involves:

 - You hire a personal injury attorney who helps you to determine all sources of potential liability and all insurance resources that may be available to compensate you for the damages you sustained as a result of the accident.
 Bus carriers are commonly liable for their drivers’ actions.
 Additionally, the carrier must perform background checks, ensure that the driver receives proper training, and perform regular bus maintenance.
-Other potential sources of liability in bus accidents include the drivers of other motor vehicles, the governmental agency tasked with maintaining Clearwater roadways, the person or entity responsible for providing maintenance on the bus, or the manufacturer of parts that malfunctioned and factored into the cause of the accident.
+Other potential sources of liability in bus accidents include the drivers of other motor vehicles, the governmental agency tasked with maintaining roadways, the person or entity responsible for providing maintenance on the bus, or the manufacturer of parts that malfunctioned and factored into the cause of the accident.

 - Your bus accident attorney contacts the at-fault party’s insurance provider by submitting a demand package to them.
 This demand package contains details about how the bus accident occurred, information and documentation about your injuries and accident-related expenses, and a demand for payment of the value of the claim.
 The insurance provider can either accept the demand as submitted, reject the demand and provide a reason for the denial, or make a settlement offer to attempt to resolve the claim for an amount less than the total value of the claim.
-If the insurance company outright rejects your demand, you and your Clearwater bus accident lawyer can discuss the option of immediately filing your claim in court.
+If the insurance company outright rejects your demand, you and your diligent Clearwater bus accident attorney can discuss the option of immediately filing your claim in court.

 - Your bus accident lawyer will continue negotiating with the insurance provider to obtain a fair settlement offer on your behalf.
-At some point within the four-year statute of limitations for Florida personal injury claims, if it appears that the negotiations have stalled, your Clearwater bus accident lawyer will file your claim in court as a personal injury lawsuit.
+At some point within the two-year statute of limitations for Florida personal injury claims, if it appears that the negotiations have stalled, your proactive bus accident lawyer in Clearwater will file your claim in court as a personal injury lawsuit.
 Negotiations can continue after you file a lawsuit, but often filing is the catalyst for these discussions to begin in earnest, as litigation is time-consuming and expensive for all sides.
 Most claims for injuries resulting from bus-involved accidents resolve outside of court.
 However, insurance companies commonly try to wait the claimant out by refusing to offer fair compensation until they face the expense and uncertainty of litigation.

 - As negotiations continue, your bus injury lawyer may prepare to present your case in court by gathering needed evidence and deposing witnesses.